Photo of girl student

 Clothing

-Ridgway School does not have a uniform.
-We encourage children to wear sensible and sturdy clothing and shoes appropriate for the time of year.
+Tawatawa - Ridgway does not have a uniform.
+We expect tamariki to wear sensible clothing and shoes appropriate for school activities and the time of year.
 Please remember to name all items.

-We do have a school polo shirt, which we encourage children to wear while representing the school.
-Ask at the school office if you would like to buy a polo shirt.
-We would appreciate donations of polo shirts once your children have outgrown them or left school, for general use.
+We do have a school t-shirt, which we encourage tamariki to wear while representing the school at sports events or on class trips.
+Ask at the school office if you would like to buy a school t-shirt.

 Communication